khuedoan/homelab/docs/installation/production/deployment.md

 make
 ```

-!!! note

-     It will take a while to download Rocky Linux ISO on the first time

 Yes it's that simple!

+!!! example

+    <script id="asciicast-xkBRkwC6e9RAzVuMDXH3nGHp7" src="https://asciinema.org/a/xkBRkwC6e9RAzVuMDXH3nGHp7.js" async></script>

+It will take a while to download everything,
-You can read the [architecture document](../../reference/architecture.md) while waiting for the deployment to complete.
+you can read the [architecture document](../../architecture/overview.md) while waiting for the deployment to complete.